odb9402/OPPA/README.md

 	chr1:1,250,000-1,300,000 peakEnd K562
 	chr2:10,000,000-10,002,000 peaks

-In line 1, **peaks**, this means that cell K562 at least has one peak in a region (chr1:1,000,000-1,100,000).
-In line 2, 3 ,**peakStart, peakEnd**,  it means that cell K562 just only one peak in the regions.
+In line 1, **peaks**, it means that K562 cell has at least one peak in a region (chr1:1,000,000-1,100,000).
+In line 2, 3 ,**peakStart, peakEnd**, represent that there is an only one single peak in the regions of K562 cell.
 In line 4, there is no peak in that regions about K562 or other cell because there is no matched cell line name at this raw.
-If you want to use this label data on other cells,  all these line 1-4 mean **noPeak** because there is no cell name in  the lines.
+If you want to use this label data on other cells, all these line 1-4 are going to be **noPeak** because there is no cell name in the lines.
 If you want to know specific rules or methods of this labeling work, please look [here.](https://academic.oup.com/bioinformatics/article/33/4/491/2608653/Optimizing-ChIP-seq-peak-detectors-using-visual)

 --------
 DEPENDENCY